azurecurve/azrcrv-markdown/README.md

-# azrcrv-parse-markdown
+# azrcrv-markdown
-Parse Markdown plugin for ClassicPress
+Markdown plugin for ClassicPress